BrandonJaiD/SQL-Python-Portfolio/README.md

 # SQL-Python-Portfolio
 Welcome to my SQL and Python portfolio!
-This code repository contains projects and assignments I have worked on.
+This code repository contains projects I have worked on.